analyticsbyted/portfolio2/README.md

 See `LICENSE.txt` for details.

+## Recent Changes (December 2024)

+**Portfolio Pivot:** The portfolio has been updated to reflect a shift from data science consulting to product development.
+Key changes:

+- **New Focus:** Mobile app development (iOS/Android) and modern web experiences
+- **Featured Project:** Maris mobile app (cognitive behavioral tool for ADHD)
+- **Tab Reordering:** Applications tab is now first, followed by Web Development
+- **Updated Messaging:** Hero section, services, and About page emphasize product building
+- **Technology Stack:** Updated to highlight React Native, Expo, mobile development tools

+See `PORTFOLIO_PIVOT_PLAN.md` for detailed pivot strategy and `CONTEXT.md` for current project state.

 ## Author

 **Ted Dickey II**
-Data Science Professional & PhD Candidate
+Product Developer & Full-Stack Engineer
-Specializing in AI/ML, Analytics, and Web Development
+Specializing in Mobile Apps (iOS/Android), Web Development, and Product Design

 ---

-For detailed project context and handover information, see `docs/context.md`.
+For detailed project context and handover information, see `CONTEXT.md` and `docs/context.md`.